Welcome to the Tax Center — The Place for Tax Questions and Answers

 Before investing in a 529 plan, consider the plans investment objectives, risks, charges, and expenses.
 Contact the plan issuer for an official statement containing this and other information.
 Read it carefully.

-An investor should consider, before investing, whether the investor’s or designated beneficiary’s home state offers any state tax or other benefits that are only available for investments in such state’s qualified tuition program.
+Investors should consider before investing whether their or their beneficiary’s home state offers any state tax or other state benefits such as financial aid, scholarship funds, and protection from creditors that are only available for investments in such state’s qualified tuition program and should consult their tax advisor, attorney and/or other advisor regarding their specific legal, investment or tax situation.

 Neither State Farm® nor its agents provide tax or legal advice.